 Taboola Trends shows you data-backed insights into what’s performing well in the Taboola affiliate network.
 You’ll learn helpful tips like which types of images get higher click-through rates (CTRs) and which keywords are trending right now.

-There’s even a Title Analyzer where you can plug in several title ideas and see which ones are more likely to perform.
+There’s even a Headline Analyzer where you can plug in several title ideas and see which ones are more likely to perform.

 We recommend bookmarking Taboola Trends in your browser so you can access it whenever you need it.